Career and Technical Education

 Industry Credential: Gateways to opportunity ECE credential Level 1.

 Description: Childhood Growth and Development I introduces the knowledge, skills, attitudes and behaviors associated with supporting and promoting optimal growth and child development of infants and children.
-The focus is on research-based nurturing, practices and skills, including brain development research, that support positive development of children.
-Students will explore opportunities in human services and education-related careers and develop a career portfolio aligned with Gateways ECE Level I Credential.
+The focus is on research- based nurturing, practices and skills, including brain development research, that support positive development of children.
+Students will explore opportunities in human services and education-related careers aligned with the Gateways ECE Level I Credential.

 Grade: 10, 11, 12